 In Puerto Rico, the Aggies trailed LSU by just a shot going into the final round after they added a 1-over 289 in Monday’s second round to their opening round of 4-under 284.
 Texas A&M closed with a 3-under 285 to finish two shots behind Auburn and just four shots behind tournament champion Arkansas in fourth place with a 6-under 858 total.

-Bianca Fernandez Garcia-Poggio sandwiched a 1-under 71 in Monday’s second round with a pair of 69s to get her share of third place in the individual standings.
+Blanca Fernandez Garcia-Poggio sandwiched a 1-under 71 in Monday’s second round with a pair of 69s to get her share of third place in the individual standings.

-And Bianca Fernandez Garcia-Poggio is another entry in the talented sibling department.
+And Blanca Fernandez Garcia-Poggio is another entry in the talented sibling department.
 She is joined in the Texas A&M lineup this season by sister Cayetana and the freshman is the No. 2 player in the Women’s WAGR.

 Cayetana Fernandez Garcia-Poggio finished in a tie for 31st place with a 3-over 219 total at Grand Reserve, but three of the five players in the Texas A&M lineup in Puerto Rico were in the lineup in last spring’s NCAA Championship semifinals against Wake Forest and you’re adding the No. 2 amateur player in the world who has her big sister along to guide her.
 Look out.